We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Here are some key points about smelly feet.
 More detail and supporting information is in the main article.

-- People naturally have bacteria that live on the feet.
+- Bacteria naturally live on people’s feet.

 - When the bacteria rid themselves of wastes from breaking down oils and dead skin cells, bad smells can result.

-Shoes made from plastic (such as “jellies”) are almost guaranteed to contribute to smelly feet because they are not breathable and promote foot sweating.
+Shoes made from plastic, such as “jellies,” are almost guaranteed to contribute to smelly feet because they are not breathable and promote foot sweating.

-Another option is to purchase an anti-bacterial or disinfecting spray to use on the insoles.
+Another option is to purchase an antibacterial or disinfecting spray to use on the insoles.
 However, this option is not usually as effective as allowing the insoles of the shoes to dry out fully.